MicrosoftEdge/WebView2Feedback/specs/NotifyDropTargetAction.md

 # Description
 DragEnter, DragOver, DragLeave, and Drop are functions meant to provide a way for composition hosted WebViews to receive drop events as part of a drag/drop operation.
-It is the hosting application's responsibility to call RegisterDragDrop (https://docs.microsoft.com/en-us/windows/win32/api/ole2/nf-ole2-registerdragdrop) on the HWND that contains any composition hosted WebViews and to implement IDropTarget(https://docs.microsoft.com/en-us/windows/win32/api/oleidl/nn-oleidl-idroptarget) to receive the corresponding drop events from Ole32:
+For win32, it is the hosting application's responsibility to call [RegisterDragDrop](https://docs.microsoft.com/en-us/windows/win32/api/ole2/nf-ole2-registerdragdrop) on the HWND that contains any composition hosted WebViews and to implement [IDropTarget](https://docs.microsoft.com/en-us/windows/win32/api/oleidl/nn-oleidl-idroptarget) to receive the corresponding drop events from Ole32:

 - IDropTarget::DragEnter